What is Food Revolution Day?

 It’s about celebrating the importance of cooking good food from scratch and raising awareness of how it impacts our health and happiness – we believe that everyone should know about food and it starts with getting kids food smart, making cooking fun and inspiring a love of food that will last a lifetime.
 Food Revolution Day is a campaign by the Jamie Oliver Food Foundation in the UK and USA, and The Good Foundation in Australia.
 To date, 74 countries have taken part and over 900 ambassadors are championing our cause worldwide.

 Who is taking part?

 Food Revolution Day is open to anybody, whether you’re a school, organisation or individual.

 Many activities are organised by supporters in their local area or voluntary Food Revolution ambassadors who champion food knowledge and cooking skills in their communities.
-To get involved, you can either organise your own activity, get in touch with your nearest ambassador to see what they’re doing, or apply to become an ambassador here.

 Why have a day of action?